lmweber/OSTAWorkshopBioc2021/README.md

 # OSTAWorkshopBioc2021

-This repository contains materials for our [OSTA](https://lmweber.org/OSTA-book/) workshop for the [Bioc2021 conference](https://bioc2021.bioconductor.org/).
+This repository contains materials for our [OSTA](https://lmweber.org/OSTA-book/) workshop at the [Bioc2021 conference](https://bioc2021.bioconductor.org/).

 ## Links